Gonzih/blog.gonzih.me/source/_posts/2014-01-04-hardware-cut-slash-copy-slash-paste-with-arduino-leonardo.markdown

 ```

 It works!
 But... for example in my terminal I use Ctrl+Shift+C to copy selection.
 Of course I can press Shift+Copy combination.
-But maybe there is better solution.
+But maybe there is a better solution.

 ## Automatic detection of key combination.